TaxJar for WooCommerce provides sales tax calculations, reporting and filing for WooCommerce merchants and developers.

 Sales Tax Reporting ↑ Back to top

-To import orders into TaxJar for the Sales Tax Report:
+To import orders into TaxJar for sales tax reporting and filing, perform the following steps:

-Your store seems to be calculating sales tax correctly, but how many SmartCalcs API calls are made per order?
+Your store seems to be calculating sales tax correctly, but how many TaxJar API calls are made per order?

 The latest version of our plugin only makes live API calls when the order resides in a state where you have Nexus.
 This saves you a lot of API calls and money.

 API calls are cached using the WordPress Transients API.
 If you have a customer repeatedly loading the checkout page without changing their shipping info, your store will not make additional API calls.
-On average, the SmartCalcs integration makes 2-3 API calls per order in a Nexus state.
+On average, the TaxJar API integration makes 2-3 API calls per order in a Nexus state.

 API calls are only made under three conditions: